HistoryThursday, 26 November 2015

 Since the Second World War, the firm has grown steadily.
 This has been carefully controlled organic growth with the emphasis always on quality and a cohesive culture, rather than growth through merger or acquisition which we believe could dilute that quality and culture.

-We have fee-earners working out of offices in London and Paris, divided into 17 specialist practice areas.
+We have lawyers working out of offices in London and Paris, divided into 17 specialist practice areas.